Ingomar to Norvelt - Bicycle Tour in 1981 - CycleBlaze

 From Wikipedia, "Originally called "Westmoreland Homesteads", Norvelt was established April 13, 1934, by the federal government as part of a New Deal homestead project.
 With 250 homes, Norvelt provided housing, work, and a community environment to unemployed workers and their families during the Great Depression.
 It was renamed "Norvelt" in 1937 in honor of First Lady Eleanor Roosevelt and her interest in the project."

 Norvelt was a neat place to visit when I was a youngster.
-It was quiet, had an agricultural flavor, and there was lots of open space for we children to run around in.
+It was quiet, had an agricultural landscape, and there was lots of open space for we children to run around in.
 We loved it there.
 I planned to drop in on my cousin Leslie, who still lives there and who I haven't seen for a long while.
 My mother made contact with her, so she at least had an idea that we were coming.

 To re-cap the day: The hills of Western Pennsylvania make for very challenging bicycle riding... even without being fully loaded.
 While the elevations are not as dramatic as they are out West, the hills are steep and close together.
 They keep on coming without much of a break in between.

 We left Ingomar using a series of winding and hilly residential streets that eventually led us to the Allegheny River, near Oakmont.
 A highlight was descending another very steep hill, called Guys Run Road.
-It was quite a fast ride and a technical one, due to trying to avoid the potholes and the traffic, all the way down to the river.
+It was quite a fast ride and a technical one, due to trying to avoid the potholes and traffic, all the way down to the river.
 There, we crossed the Hulton Street Bridge (now, in 2024, closed, in favor of a newer bridge), climbed a big hill out of Oakmont, and then headed to New Kensington.

 At New Ken, as the locals call it, we got onto SR-366, which led us to SR-66.
 At that point, we were about 15 miles from Greensburg.
 From the time when we crossed the Allegheny, traffic seemed to become heavier than it had been before we had crossed.
 We persevered, making it to Greensburg as the afternoon rush was beginning.
 We "shared" our small piece of the road with cars, trucks, and business traffic all the way down Main Street until we reached our turn at Mount Pleasant Road (MPR).
 Once there, traffic quieted down but the terrain became more challenging.